danielfrg/danielfrg.com/content/articles/2015/10/multicorn-docker-conda.md

 ## Pandas

 That simple example shows what is possible but is very useless.
 In Ville Tuulos talk he uses Numba to make some computation, the easiest way to use Numba is to using conda so the docker container also includes conda so you can create a custom container with the extra packages needed.
 In this case I am just using pandas.

-The code for a custom FDW could not be simpler honestly:
+The code for the pandas FDW could not be simpler:

 ```python
 from multicorn import ForeignDataWrapper